 automatic

-LinkAncient Egypt and modern Australia are worlds apart, but we have been influenced by the land of the Pharaohs in many ways.
-In the 19th century, a wave of Egyptomania spread throughout the western world, spurring a generation of scientists, scholars and tourists to dig deeper into this enigmatic culture.
+LinkAlthough worlds apart, modern Australia has been influenced by ancient Egypt in many ways.
+In the 19th century, a wave of Egyptomania spread throughout the western world, inspiring a generation of scientists, scholars and tourists.

 Each new discovery tantalised the public.
 Australians, deployed through Egypt during the World Wars or migrating via the Suez Canal, found themselves uniquely placed to explore the sites and wonders.

-Since then, the style and secrets of ancient Egypt have reverberated through many aspects of our culture, from art to architecture and film.
-This exhibition examines Australia’s continuing fascination with the land of the Pharaohs, through the enigmatic artifacts collected by Australians and the archaeological sites that ignited our imagination.
+Since then, the style and stories of ancient Egypt have reverberated through many aspects of our culture, from art to architecture and film.
+This exhibition examines Australia’s continuing fascination with ancient Egypt through the diverse artefacts collected by Australians and the archaeological sites that ignited our imagination.

 Curator